sounden/phinstagram/README.md

 # Phinstagram – Instagram Profile scrape (JSON)

 A simple PHP snippet to scrape the instagram.com/username website.
-This script will provide you with a JSON formatted object that will enable you to grab the most recent images shown on the users profile page [instagram.com/sounden](http://instagram.com/sounden) and present the images the way you want it.
+This script will provide you with a JSON formatted object that will enable you to grab the most recent images shown on the users profile page [instagram.com/sounden](http://instagram.com/sounden) and present the data the way you want.

 # Why did I create Phinstagram?